UnionOfRAD/manual/en/common-tasks/console-applications.md

 class Repos extends \lithium\console\Command {}
 ```

-If you run `$ li3` now, you'll see that Lithium can already see your
+If you run `$ li3` now, you'll see that li3 can already see your
 command.
 Look towards the end of the output, just after "COMMANDS via
 app."